OpenGrade

 Actors

-Landlord registers on the platform, verifies their email, and gains access to the dashboard.
-From the dashboard, the landlord can view check history, see score results, create new checks, and manage rescore schedules.
+Client registers on the platform, verifies their email, and gains access to the dashboard.
+From the dashboard, the client can view check history, see score results, create new checks, and manage rescore schedules.

-- Landlord views check history and score results
+- Client views check history and score results

 UC-4: Score Dispute & Data Deletion